ariesteam/ariesteam.github.com/modules/waterspecs.markdown

 identifies users, they are not explicitly grouped by use, so at this time we do not separate out agricultural, mining, military, or domestic water uses.
 Also, since we do not currently have an integrated groundwater flow model, we do not explicitly connect sources, sinks, and users for groundwater.

+Water use data for the Rocky Mountains included agricultural use, domestic use, and interstate compacts.
+Per capita residential water use data was combined with Census population data to estimate residential water demand.
+Agricultural parcel data was combined with crop water use data to generate an agricultural water demand layer.
+Finally, for Colorado, whose rivers supply water to many downstream states, we estimated the quantity of water obligated to other states as part of legally binding interstate compacts.

 For La Antigua, we used spatial and tabular data to map the location and volume of surface water diversions.
 Well data and well capacity could be used to identify groundwater use.
 In either case, legally binding water rights would